Community garden offers taste of home

-Amazing Northern Multicultural Services (ANMS) is a social welfare organisation in Davoren Park which provides support to new and emerging communities in northern Adelaide.
+Amazing Northern Multicultural Services (ANMS) is a social welfare organisation in Davoren Park that provides support to new and emerging communities in northern Adelaide.
 The organisation started a community garden in 2016, and the venture has been so successful, there are now plans to expand the garden so more people in the community can benefit.

 Muhama Yotham, 42, is the chairperson of ANMS.
 Originally from Burundi, Yotham spent several years in a refugee camp in Tanzania before arriving in Australia in 2005.

 “The aim of the garden primarily was to bring the community together, like a social connection,” he says.
-“Because we theorised that many migrants, especially from an African background at that time in the area, they were somehow isolated or vulnerable.
+“Because we theorised that many migrants, especially from an African background at that time in the area, were somehow isolated or vulnerable.
 There was not something which they could enjoy, that would bring them together.
 And we thought a community garden could be the best way to go.”

 “People like to eat maize either by boiling, or roasting on the charcoal is really fantastic,” Yotham says.
-“You know how you can eat corn, that’s how you can eat maize.
-You can cook it, you can mix it with other vegetable, you can do everything.
+“Just like how you can eat corn, that’s how you can eat maize.
+You can cook it, you can mix it with other vegetables.
+You can do everything.

 “The community members feel belonging, they feel that now this is home,” Yotham says.
 “They’re not missing anything they are missing before from back home.
-They are able to get [it] here, which is very, very exciting.
+They are able to get it here, which is very, very exciting.

 “More important, they feel connected.
-They feel that they can come together, they can remember what they used to do or eat back home.
+They feel that they can come together.
+They can remember what they used to do or eat back home.
 And so sometimes when we have a festival day, people want to stay there the whole time.
 They don’t want to go home!”